thomas-matt-block/Bonn-ML-TRA2/APrimerInPython.md

 b = 4

 if a < b:
-    print('a is larger than b')
+    print('b is larger than a')
 elif a > b:
-    print('b is larger than a')
+    print('a is larger than b')
 else:
     print('a and b are the same')

 Output:
-'a is larger than b'
+'b is larger than a'
 ```

 Note that text is enclosed in quotes (double-quotes are also possible, but choose one type of quotation for consistency).